 Kellee Coleman was born and raised in Austin, TX.
 She has been active in community social justice work since she was 12 years old.
-From 1992 – 1997, she worked on the Austin call-in cable access show, “What’s On Your Mind?” that focused on social justice issues from a youth perspective.
+From 1992 – 1997, she worked on the Austin call-in cable access show, “What’s On Your Mind?” that focused on youth community issues.
 Kellee later spent 3 years working with ATU local union 1091.
-She co-created and produced a weekly radio show, Mamis of Color, on KOOP FM radio from 2003 – 2007.
-Kellee returned to college as a mother and recently graduated with a B.A. in Sociology.
-She is the coordinator of Vibrant Woman/Mama Sana prenatal clinic, a project of Mamas of Color Rising, the organization she co-founded in 2008.
+She co-created and produced a weekly radio show on social issues impacting mothers of color called Mamis of Color, on KOOP FM radio from 2003 – 2007.
+Kellee returned to college as a mother and graduated with a B.A. in Sociology from St. Edwards University.
+She served as the inaugural Program Director for Vibrant Woman/Mama Sana prenatal clinic, a project of Mamas of Color Rising, the organization that she co-founded in 2008.
 The project works to provide holistic and culturally centered prenatal care, birth companions, midwifery, prenatal fitness and nutrition services to lower income Black and Latina women in the Austin area.

-Paula X. Rojas has over 20 years of experience working in community organizing.
-Born in Chile, then passing through Houston, TX, she spent over a decade working as an organizer in Brooklyn, NY.
+Paula X. Rojas has 25 years of experience working as a community organizer and equity and social justice trainer.
+Born in Chile, then growing up in Houston, TX, she spent over a decade working as an organizer in Brooklyn, NY.
 Following in the footsteps of her family members in Chile, Paula has worked on grassroots social justice issues affecting her own local community since she was a teen.
 Her jobs have ranged from Economic Justice Coordinator at a community youth center, to developing an investigation program to prove racial/ethnic discrimination at a Fair Housing organization.
-In New York, she co-founded various community non-profit organizations focused on issues affecting young and adult Black and Latina women, including Sista II Sista and Pachamama.
-The bulk of her grassroots work has been focused on the issues of gender violence, childcare access, healthcare access, police violence, and worker’s rights.
-Paula has played a role in supporting and amplifying local organizing work as co-founder of the New York Organizing Support Center and as member of the national leadership team of INCITE!, where she worked training and supporting the local chapters and affiliates around the country.
-Since moving to Austin, TX, in 2008, Paula co-founded Mamas of Color Rising and worked to launch Refugio (Center for Community Organizing).
-Paula is also a contributor to the collection, The Revolution Will Not Be Funded: Beyond the Non-Profit Industrial Complex.
-She continues to search for organizing models towards a more just and loving world from outside of the non-profit paradigm.
-Recently, Paula became a licensed midwife in order to put a more equitable maternal health model into practice.
-Paula continues to work as a consultant/trainer for social justice organizations both locally and nationally.
-She is the mother of two amazing kids, Xue-li and Camino, and loves to dance!
+In New York, she co-founded various community non-profit organizations focused on issues affecting young and adult Black and Latina women, including Pachamama and the nationally recognized Sista II Sista.
+The bulk of her grassroots work has been focused on the issues of gender violence, childcare access, healthcare access, worker’s rights and police brutality.
+Paula has played a key role in supporting and amplifying local organizing work as co-founder of the New York Organizing Support Center and INCITE!
+(Women of Color Against Violence), providing training and technical assistance to local chapters and affiliates throughout the country.
+Since moving to Austin, TX, in 2008, Paula has worked to launch Refugio (Center for Community Organizing) and has supported the training and development of community organizers and their organizations working on a range of social issues.